 When a line will not match cleanly, the practical first move is to read the fields together, not in isolation.
 Description text plus reference plus address fragments will usually identify a candidate matter where any one of them in isolation would not.
 Confirm the candidate against the case-management record before posting: open searches on a live matter, the property address as recorded against the file, the client name on the matter file.
 If the match is still ambiguous after that, set the line aside as an exception and post the rest of the batch around it.
 A line forced through into the ledger and reversed two days later costs more time than the line that waited on the exception list.

 The current position on conveyancing search fee VAT treatment dates from late 2020.
 HMRC's Revenue and Customs Brief 6 (2020) on VAT treatment of property search fees withdrew the postal concession from 1 December 2020, ending the long-standing practice of treating postal search fees as outside-the-scope disbursements.
 After that date, postal and electronic search fees recharged to clients are generally part of the firm's legal supply, with VAT applied at the firm's rate.
-The SRA disbursement test is the surviving narrow path under which a search fee can still be passed through outside the scope of VAT.
+HMRC's VAT disbursement conditions are the surviving narrow path under which a search fee can still be passed through outside the scope of VAT.

-The legal cashier search fee posting decision starts with one question per component: does the line meet the SRA disbursement test or not?
-A true disbursement, where the firm is incurring the supply as the client's agent and passing on the exact amount, posts against the client account on the matter with no VAT applied by the firm.
-A recharged supply, where any of those conditions fails, posts against the office account at the firm's VAT-inclusive rate, and is then billed to the client through the matter bill rather than directly through the disbursement ledger.
-The two postings look different, and the evidence that has to attach to each looks different too.
+For a legal cashier, each search-fee component starts with one posting question: does it meet the VAT disbursement conditions or not?
+A true disbursement, where the firm is acting as the client's agent and passes on the exact amount with no margin, posts to the client account on the matter with no VAT applied by the firm.
+A recharged supply posts to the office account at the firm's VAT-inclusive rate and is billed to the client through the matter bill.

 Exception Types and How to Clear Them Without Audit Noise

 Inconsistent or malformed matter references.
-Where the reference field is unusable — a free-text note from whoever ordered the search ("Mr Patel new build"), or just a property address standing in for a missing reference — cross-check the property address and the case-management record's open searches against a candidate matter, confirm the match before posting, and treat the supplier-side reference as supporting evidence rather than the matching key.
-Audit-noise risk: posting against the supplier reference verbatim creates an entry that does not link back through the firm's own matter file structure, which is the structure an SRA inspector will be looking through.
+Cross-check the property address and the case-management record's open searches against a candidate matter, confirm the match before posting, and treat the supplier-side reference as supporting evidence rather than the matching key.

 Mixed-VAT search bundles posted as a single line.
-The invoice bundles a local authority search with HMLR statutory fees and an environmental report; the supplier shows a single VAT figure at the bottom; the bundle total ties to the bank payment.
-Resolution: split the bundle into its components, identify each component's VAT treatment per the post-Brabners position, and post each component separately to the matter ledger.
-The single bundle line is almost always wrong, even when it ties to the bank, because the VAT treatment underlying the total is not uniform across the components.
-Audit-noise risk: a bundle posted as a single client-account disbursement misclassifies the recharged-supply components, and the firm's VAT return for the period stops tying back to the postings that fed it.
+Split the bundle into components, identify each component's VAT treatment under the post-Brabners position, and post each component separately to the matter ledger.
+The single bundle line is wrong even when it ties to the bank, because the VAT treatment under the total is not uniform.

 Reconciling Against the Case Management or Search Platform

 Matching invoice lines to matters and posting them with the right VAT split is the per-line discipline.
-The matter ledger reconciliation conveyancing teams run beyond the per-line level is the per-batch discipline that confirms the firm was billed for what should have been incurred, not just that what was billed was posted somewhere reasonable.
+Beyond that, conveyancing teams need a batch-level reconciliation that proves the firm was billed only for searches that should have been incurred, not merely that each charge was posted somewhere plausible.

 The closed-loop case is the simpler one.
 Where the firm orders searches through an integration that posts charges back to the matter automatically — LEAP and InfoTrack are the names that come up most often in the UK conveyancing market, but the pattern applies to any case-management system with a search-supplier integration — the reconciliation runs against the integration's own record.
 The supplier invoice should match line-for-line against what the integration ordered and posted; lines that diverge are the ones that need attention.
 The exceptions worth surfacing are searches ordered outside the loop (manual phone or email orders the cashier knows happened but the integration did not record), and lines where the integration's posting and the supplier invoice disagree on amount or VAT, usually because the supplier's tariff updated after the search was ordered, or because the integration made a VAT call the post-Brabners position would now revisit.